e-GOV award won by EUROSENSE project

 Besides this award for our innovative approach, EUROSENSE has recently been awarded with 4 new thermographic projects.
 A thermographic map will be created for the municipality of Tervuren and some industrial areas in West-Flanders (Belgium), the City of Enschede (the Netherlands) and Luxembourg City.

-For more news concerning the EUROSENSE-group, click here.
+More news from the Belgian office: click here.